Back to articles list Articles Cookbook

 "S.Q.L" or "SEQUEL"?

-On the Internet, there are many battles about how SQL should be pronounced.
+There are many internet battles about how SQL should be pronounced.
 Some people are for "sequel," some are for "S.Q.L.," and still others make their own pronunciations.

 The standard says that 'Ess-cue-ell' is the appropriate way of speaking SQL.
 However, many English-speaking database professionals still use the nonstandard pronunciation "sequel."